7 Red Flags When Choosing a Korean Surgery Clinic

 - Upselling.
 The quoted price covers the surgery but not anesthesia, facility fees, medications, compression garments, or follow-up visits.
 These get added on surgery day.

 - Training cases.
 Some clinics offer discounted procedures performed by junior or trainee surgeons under supervision.
-This isn't inherently bad — but you should know if it's happening.
+This is not inherently bad, but you should know if it is happening.

-What to do: Request a written, itemized quote in Korean Won (KRW) that includes surgeon fee, anesthesia, OR/facility, implants, medications, garments, follow-ups, and potential extras.
+What to ask for: A written, itemized quote in Korean Won that includes surgeon fee, anesthesia, OR and facility fees, implants, medications, garments, follow-ups, and potential extras.
 Verbal quotes through a coordinator are routinely revised upward on surgery day.

 7. No Korean-Language Presence

-This is subtle but significant.
-If a clinic's entire online presence is in English — slick website, Instagram, YouTube — but you can't find them on Naver, Gangnam Unni, Sungyesa, or Babitalk, that's a data point.
+This one is subtle but significant.
+If a clinic's entire online presence is in English (slick website, Instagram, YouTube) but you cannot find the clinic on Naver, Gangnam Unni, Sungyesa, or Babitalk, that is a data point.

-- Operating primarily on international patients (ask why locals don't go there)
+- Operating primarily on international patients (ask why locals do not go there).

 The strongest clinics have verifiable reputations in both Korean and English-language spaces.